Olympics-Equestrian-Horse's bad tooth ends dressage dream | Sports-Games

 We hope that Abegglen will feel better soon and that Victoria will continue on her path," said Peter Mennel, of the Austrian Olympic Committee.
 Max-Theurer's team mates Christian Schumach and Florian Bacher will now compete only as individuals.

-Max-Theurer's teammates Christian Schumach and Florian Bacher will now compete only as individuals.
-On Saturday and Sunday the world's best riders and horses in dressage, also known as "horse ballet", will compete in qualifiers for a chance to win team and individual medals on July 27 and 28.
+Max-Theurer's team mates Christian Schumach and Florian Bacher will now compete only as individuals.
+Dressage riders and horses are competing in qualifiers on Saturday and Sunday for the chance to win team and individual medals on July 27 and 28.

-Germany's Isabell Werth, the most decorated Olympian of her sport, and Britain's dressage world number one Charlotte Dujardin are hot medal contenders.
+Germany's Isabell Werth, the most decorated Olympian in her sport, and Britain's dressage world record holder Charlotte Dujardin, are hot medal contenders and will start competing on Sunday.
+On Saturday, the Netherlands, Denmark and Britain got off to a strong start, while Germany's Jessica von Bredow-Werndl scored the highest individual score, cementing her country's leading position in equestrian sports.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)